Current Appointment Timeline

 Students must complete their paperwork by the deadline.
 Failure to complete the reappointment paperwork means the student must apply for the open vacancy, and compete against any other student applicants.

 Committee Chairs and Administrators are invited to explore the resources contained in the 2017/2018 ASM Shared Governance Informational Handout.

 It contains information on Shared Governance, as well as student recruitment and participation.
 Click on the report to learn more.

 - Am I able to sit in on interviews?

 Interviews will be held when there are multiple strong applications for a single seat.
-Interview times will be set according to the Shared Gov Chair, PA, and Campaigns Chair’s availability on April 17th-21st.
+Interview times will be set according to the Shared Gov Chair, PA, and Campaigns Chair’s availability.
 Individuals interested in sitting in on these interviews will be welcome as long as it aligns with student applicant and Shared Gov availability.